vincemaz/mongodb-demo-notebooks/README.md

 # mongodb-demo-notebooks

-In this project you will find a collection of notebooks to easily demonstrate some feature of MongoDB:
+In this repository you can find a collection of notebooks to easily demonstrate some features of MongoDB:

 - [Queryable Encryption](queryable-encrytpion)